RPCS3/rpcs3/BUILDING.md

 **Either add the** `QTDIR` **environment variable, e.g.** `<QtInstallFolder>\6.6.3\msvc2019_64\` **, or use the [Visual Studio Qt Plugin](https://marketplace.visualstudio.com/items?itemName=TheQtCompany.QtVisualStudioTools2019)**

+**NOTE: If you have issues with the Qt plugin, you may want to uninstall the Qt Plugin and install the [Legacy Qt Plugin](https://marketplace.visualstudio.com/items?itemName=TheQtCompany.LEGACYQtVisualStudioTools2019) instead.**

 ### Linux

 These are the essentials tools to build RPCS3 on Linux.
 Some of them can be installed through your favorite package manager.